simphony/simphony-mayavi/doc/source/simphony.rst

 The :func:`~simphony_mayavi.adapt2cuds.adapt2cuds` function is available to wrap common VTK datsets into top level CUDS containers.
 The function will attempt to automatically adapt the (t)vtk Dataset into a CUDS container.
-But when this fails the user can always force the kind of the container and mapping of the included attribute data into corresponding CUBA keys.
+When automatic conversion fails the user can always force the kind of the container to adapt into.
+Furthermore, the user can define the mapping of the included attribute data into corresponding CUBA keys (a common case for vtk datasets that come from vtk reader objects).

 .. rubric:: Example